 Hauraki Rail Trail (Te Aroha to Matamata section)

-Built in 1882, the Firth Tower is a stone’s throw from Matamata’s town centre.
-The tower sits on lush park-like grounds that are perfect for picnics, weddings and other functions.
-Built by Josiah Clifton Firth as a lookout and fortification, the 13 buildings on the grounds now hold a treasure trove of museum displays.
-Take a stroll through the peaceful grounds, or pay a small admission fee to enter the historic building, with tours available.
+Constructed in 1882, the Firth Tower is a stone’s throw from Matamata town centre.
+The tower sits on lush park-like grounds that are perfect for picnics, weddings and other events.
+Built by Josiah Clifton Firth as a lookout and fortification, the tower and surrounding buildings house a treasure trove of machinery, furnishings and other memorabilia providing insights into the pioneering past of the region.
+Take a stroll through the peaceful grounds, or pay a small admission fee to enter the historic building; tours are available.